kenhkan/morrison/README.md

 to provide a way to automagically convert every format to every other format.
 It provides these delimitering options to adhere to the FBP concept of an IP.

-There is a `close packet` but not a `open packet`.
+There is a `close-packet` but not a `open-packet`.
 Morrison assumes that all data in a connection to be well-formed.
 And so once a packet has closed, a bracket has closed, or the connection has just been opened, it assumes that the upcoming data is part of a packet.

-Input and output ports have distinct namespaces, and there is no restriction on the port name; it may be a "human-friendly name", "cAmElCaSe", or even contain symbols!
-It may not, however, contain invisible characters like newline or tab.
+Input and output ports have distinct namespaces, and port names may contain alphanumeric characters, underscores, and dashes.
 Morrison compiles ports into integer values (just Unix file descriptors) for execution.

 ### Elementary component specification